tsgates/arch-wiki-markdown/wiki/Sshfs.md

     'sshfs -o sshfs_debug user@server ...') can help in resolving the issue.
--   If you're trying to sshfs into a router running DD-WRT or the like, there is a solution here.
+-   If you're trying to sshfs into a router running DD-WRT or the like, there is a solution here. (note that the -osftp_server=/opt/libexec/sftp-server option can be used to the sshfs command in stead of patching dropbear)
 -   Forum thread: sshfs: Connection reset by peer

 Note: When providing more than one option for sshfs, they must be comma